Home

 Pretty much all soap makers who use castor oil for soap making swear by its effectiveness for adding an amazing lather and great moisturizing properties to the finished product.

-Here are the fatty acid, iodine, and SAP values for those who are interested in trying this oil:
+Here are the fatty acid, iodine, and SAP values for those who are interested in trying castor oil for soap making:

 Click here for an explanation of these numbers.